skylarkJ/sport-api/README.md

      heroku run rake db:migrate db:seed db:examples
      ```

-## Explanations of the technologies used
+## Explanations Of The Technologies Used
 I have used javascript front end framework Ember.js while Ruby on Rails on the back end.
 YouTube highlights are rendered in the browser through a controller in the backend -
 making queries to YouTube APIs.

-## A couple paragraphs about the general approach you took
+## A Couple Paragraphs About The General Approach I Took
 I have picked to build an application that would solve the inconvinient jumping of sport fans of any kinds from one application to another to catch up on sport highlights in their busy lives.
 Now with the mind of 4 days to complete a project I decided to go with
 highlights for just NHL teams.
 There are 30 teams available and all highligts accessible
 from YouTube APIs.
 The search is sorted from the top to bottom according to the latest upload.
 In the future I would like to store third party APIs from several sources for several team sports.

-## Descriptions of any unsolved problems or major hurdles you had to overcome
+## Descriptions Of Ay Unsolved Problems Or Major Hurdles You Had To Overcome
 The major hurdle was a deployment of Ember client side to the GH-pages.
 In terms
 of own development, I had a problem for some time to figure out how to use YouTube
 Apis because their main source of documentation is not current.
 I have found